|

 // swap operation: optimized as minimum is stored in variable amin

-a[imin]=a[i]; // overwrite sell with minimum, with the value of boundary cell
+a[imin]=a[i]; // overwrite the position of found minimum

 } // for i